Southern Section Constitution and Bylaws

 Section 1.
 General Society Meetings

-The Southern Section shall hold an annual meeting at a time and place to be selected by the Southern Association of Agricultural Scientists.
+The Southern Section shall hold an annual meeting at a time and place to be selected by the Southern Section Executive Committee.
 The Executive Committee will be responsible for a program and other necessary arrangements for the meeting.
 The Executive Committee shall have the authority to cancel an annual meeting if circumstances make such action necessary or desirable.
 The members in attendance at the business meeting shall constitute a quorum for transacting business.

 Section 1.
 The right to membership and participation in Society activities will be granted to qualified applicants as defined in Article II, Section 1 and 2 of the Constitution.